orsonteodoro/gcf2/profiles/gaming/README.md

       critical-security scenarios.
 You can also change the sampling rate to be more agressive with KFENCE with `kfence_sample_interval=10` added to the bootloader or built into the kernel command line (CONFIG_CMDLINE) instead of using KASAN.
-KFENCE is non-deterministic because of it's random sample property.
+KFENCE is non-deterministic because of its random sample property.
 KASAN is deterministic.
 Usually non-deterministic is associated with unstable or anti-availability or has a chance of changing output/result/ordering even though the initial state stays the same.